 \section{Bipol}

+For the purpose of this work, we summarize \textit{bipol} here but details are discussed in \citet{ALKHALED2023100030}.
 The \textit{bipol} metric uses a two-step mechanism for estimating bias in text data: binary classification and sensitive term evaluation using lexica.
 It has maximum and minimum values of 1 and 0, respectively.
 Bipol is expressed in Equations \ref{eq:eq2} and \ref{eq:eq3} from the main Equation \ref{eq:eq1}, where $ b_{c} $ is the classification component and $ b_{s} $ is the sensitive term evaluation component.
-Details about the metric are discussed in \citet{ALKHALED2023100030}.

 In step 1, a trained model is used to classify all the samples.
 The ratio of the biased samples to the total samples predicted is determined.
 The \textit{\textbf{tp}}, \textit{\textbf{fp}}, \textit{\textbf{tn}}, and \textit{\textbf{fn}} are values of the true positives, false positives, true negatives, and false negatives, respectively.
 Since there's hardly a perfect classifier, the positive error rate is usually reported.
-False positives are known to exist in similar classification systems like spam detection and automatic hate speech detection \citep{heron2009technologies,feng2018multistage,sci5040037}.
+False positives are known to exist in similar classification systems like spam detection and automatic hate speech detection \citep{heron2009technologies,feng2018multistage}.